Rockstock, a brand of rich mineral paper (RMP) has a number of unique environmental attributes:

 Description above from the Wikipedia article Environmental issues with paper, licensed under CC-BY-SA full list of contributors here.
 Community Pages are not affiliated with, or endorsed by, anyone associated with the topic.

-Rockstock S-Class is a paper made using stone offcut, & waste recycled from the construction industry in the form of unsuitable small rock pieces and broken stone tiles that are ground down to a white powder (Calcium Carbonate).
+Rockstock S-Class is a paper made using waste quarry stone, offcut, & waste recycled from the construction industry in the form of unsuitable small rock pieces and broken marble stone tiles that are ground down to a white powder (Calcium Carbonate).
 This powder is infused with a non-toxic PE resin to form Rockstock.

 Rockstock should be recycled through the category 2 HDPE recycling stream.